liamcottle/huawei-e8372h.js/README.md

-# Huawei E8372H API
+# Huawei E8372H

-This is a NodeJS library for interacting with the [Huawei E8372H](https://consumer.huawei.com/en/routers/e8372/) LTE USB dongle.
+This is a NodeJS library for interacting with the [Huawei E8372H](https://consumer.huawei.com/en/routers/e8372/) LTE USB modem.

 ## Password Types